PhilChodrow/PIC16B/syllabus.md

 - Weapons manufacturing, broadly construed;
 - Intelligence gathering (such as internships at the NSA, FBI, or any international counterpart).

 I am very happy to discuss this policy with any student who has questions.
 Conversations about when and how mathematics, data science, and programming should be used are lacking in our community.
 If you'd like to engage me in such a conversation, that would be great!
 However, this policy is non-negotiable.
-Therefore, if I refuse to write you a letter on these grounds, please know that it doesn't reflect on your merit or whether I like you.
+Therefore, if I refuse to write you a letter on these grounds, please know that it doesn't reflect on your worth as a person or whether I like you.

 The [Just Mathematics Collective](https://www.justmathematicscollective.net/) has compiled a list of resources for students on making ethical career decisions, which is available [here](https://justmathematicscollective.net/career_resources.html).
 The text of this section is lightly modified from their [suggested text](https://www.justmathematicscollective.net/letter_writing.html) on letter-writing.